 NSW Government

-The Office of Energy and Climate Change (OECC) is responsible for developing the policy behind the ESS and for the legislation, which is the legal framework of the scheme.
+The Department of Climate Change, Energy, the Environment and Water (DCCEEW) is responsible for developing the policy behind the ESS and for the legislation, which is the legal framework of the scheme.
 See the Energy website for more information.

 - take part in statutory and major reviews